Happy embroidery letters banner

 Add embroidery letters by hand stitching this beautiful happy place banner to hang in your home

-Try 6 issues of Love Embroidery magazine for just £9.99| SAVE 77%
+Try 3 issues of Love Embroidery magazine for just £14

 Stitching embroidery letters by hand lets you create embroidery with all the beauty of brush lettering, and that's just what you'll find in this Happy Place embroidered banner design by Becki Clark.
 Becki is a passionate brush lettering artist and tutor, so it is no surprise that her design features stitching embroidery letters by hand to where your needle takes the place of the brush pen.

-Here we'll guide you through the steps you need to create this banner, starting with stitching the embroidery letters by hand, following the guidelines in our embroidery letters template and our step by step guide.
+Here we'll guide you through the steps you need to create this banner, starting with stitching the embroidery letters by hand, following the guidelines in our embroidery letters template and our step-by-step guide.
 This design was originally published in Love Embroidery issue 1.

-Download embroidery letters template
+Download the embroidery letters template

 Embroidery letters banner materials